The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 \paragraph{Access Control}\mbox{}

-To address access control issue, Kaaniche, et al.~\cite{Chall-Conf003} studied in detail and researched what problems are occurred for light-weighted computation.
+To address access control issues, Kaaniche, et al.~\cite{Chall-Conf003} studied in detail and researched what problems there are in light-weighted computation.
 The authors proposed an offline computation that will help to retrieve the encrypted data without giving away the delicate information.

 The author of this research~\cite{Chall-Conf013} suggested a blockchain-based cloud-based IoT device authentication system.
 A functional proof of concept was created and successfully built using a hyperledger composer to test the suggested approach.
 This was accomplished by extensive investigation and careful evaluation of technological choices.
 The suggested method meets the CIA's secrecy, integrity, and availability requirements.
 The confidentiality requirement is met by prohibiting unauthorized access to IoT network devices.